ayush-sec/Portfolio/README.md

 I’m not a college student — I’m a **high-schooler who builds, breaks, and experiments** to understand real cybersecurity mechanics.
 I explore systems from the inside out: writing **Bash scripts**, **C programs**, and diving into **Linux + networking** to learn how computers really think.

-> 🚀 My goal: learn cybersecurity the hard way — by actually building and testing things, not just reading them.
+> 🚀 My goal: learn cybersecurity the hard way — by actually building and testing things, not just reading about them.

 ---